bmish/eslint-doc-generator/README.md

 ### Build tools

-If you have a build step for your code like [Babel](https://babeljs.io/) or [TypeScript](https://www.typescriptlang.org/), you may need to adjust your scripts to run your build before this tool:
+If you have a build step for your code like [Babel](https://babeljs.io/) or [TypeScript](https://www.typescriptlang.org/), you may need to adjust your scripts to run your build before this tool to ensure the documentation is generated from the latest plugin information:

 ```json
 {